What is Power BI Report Server?

 Comparing Power BI Report Server

 Power BI Report Server is similar to both SQL Server Reporting Services and the Power BI online service, but in different ways.
-Like the Power BI service, Power BI Report Server hosts Power BI reports (.PBIX) and Excel files.
-Like Reporting Services, Power BI Report Server is on premises, and hosts paginated reports (.RDL).
-Power BI Report Server is a superset of Reporting Services: everything you can do in Reporting Services, you can do with Power BI Report Server, along with support for Power BI reports.
+Like the Power BI service, Power BI Report Server hosts Power BI reports (.PBIX), Excel files, and paginated reports (.RDL).
+Like Reporting Services, Power BI Report Server is on premises.
+Power BI Report Server features are a superset of Reporting Services: everything you can do in Reporting Services, you can do with Power BI Report Server, along with support for Power BI reports.
 See Comparing Power BI Report Server and the Power BI service for details.

 Licensing Power BI Report Server